MicrosoftDocs/edge-developer/microsoft-edge/dualengine/concepts/adapter-dll.md

 <!-- ====================================================================== -->
-## Limited Access Feature Requirements
+## Unlock the Limited Access Feature

 The DualEngine API is a Limited Access Feature (LAF); that is, a feature that needs to be unlocked before it can be used.
 For more information, see [LimitedAccessFeatures Class](/uwp/api/windows.applicationmodel.limitedaccessfeatures).

 The DualEngine API is not a typical LAF and `Windows.ApplicationModel.TryUnlockFeature` is not used to unlock the feature.
 This is because LAF typically uses the application identity of the calling process to grant access, and as a plugin DLL, this will always be Internet Explorer.
 Therefore, to unlock the API, you need to call [DualEngineSessionFactory::TryUnlockFeature](../reference/dualenginesessionfactory.md#tryunlockfeature).